- Mental Health & Wellbeing Strategy

 - Encourage: Make suggestions that encourage physical health, self-care and professional help, if required.

-- Follow-up: Stay in touch.
+- Check in: Stay in touch.
 Genuine care and concern can make a real difference

 - For more R U OK?
 Day information and resources about R U OK?
 Day, visit the R U OK Day webpage